-The Network focuses on the unique needs of schools that have full-time programs for the gifted or are exploring the possibility of creating one.
+The network focuses on the unique needs of schools that have full-time programs for the gifted or are exploring the possibility of creating one.
 Full-time programs for the gifted include school within a school models and gifted magnet schools.
 Each network meeting includes an invited guest speaker and the opportunity for leaders to discuss their roles and best practices on a variety of topics.
-There is no charge to the participant to attend, but lunch is on your own.
-Registration is not required and all are welcome to attend.
-The next meeting is March 7, 2019, at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota, Conference Center A, Room 14.

-Tentative dates for the symposium are June 18-20, 2019.
-Our new three-day format addresses best practices on the identification of students for services, models of service, social and emotional needs, instructional strategies, underrepresented populations, motivation and engagement, integration of STEM and technology, and specific content area.
+Our new three-day format addresses best practices on the identification of students for services, models of service, social and emotional needs, instructional strategies, underrepresented populations, motivation and engagement, integration of Science, Technology, Engineering and Math (STEM), and specific content area.
 Visit the symposium website for additional information.

 The Minnesota Scholars of Distinction program nurtures and recognizes distinguished achievement by highly motivated, self-directed students.
 Each specialty area was developed through partnerships of educators, the business community and others.
 Students may apply for Scholars of Distinction Awards in Leadership, Mathematics, Science, Social Studies, and Theater Arts.
-All applicants must complete the Intent to Apply Form, available October 16 to December 16.
-For information about the criteria, timelines and application process for a 2019 award, visit the Scholars of Distinction page.
+All applicants must complete the Intent to Apply Form.
+For more information visit the Scholars of Distinction webpage.

 Gifted and Talented Advisory Council

 The Gifted and Talented Advisory Council is made up of representatives of stakeholder groups with interest and expertise in gifted education.
 The council provides valuable guidance and feedback to the department on gifted education issues.
-The council meets at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota.
-Meetings are open to the public.
-View the 2018 Gifted and Talented Advisory Council members.
+Council meetings are held at the Minnesota Department of Education, 1500 Highway 36 West, Roseville, Minnesota, Conference Center B, and are open to the public.
+View the 2018-19 Gifted and Talented Advisory Council Members.

-Parent Information TIP sheets are available from the National Association for Gifted Children in four areas: Assessments for Identification, Asynchronous Development, Classroom Advocacy, and Early Childhood.
+Parent Information TIP (Timely Information for Parents) sheets are available from the National Association for Gifted Children in four areas: Assessments for Identification, Asynchronous Development, Classroom Advocacy, and Early Childhood.
 View the TIP sheets.